 Traditional neighborhood, conservation, and fused grid design are three residential development patterns offering an alternative to the low-intensity, land-extensive development.
 Traditional neighborhood design utilizes the grid road pattern and incorporates compatible development, ultimately producing higher-density, compact, mixed-use development.
 Traditional neighborhood design increases road connectivity and pedestrian transportation options, but does not conduce efficient traffic flow.
 Conservation design, often utilized in rural areas or the urban fringes, clusters residential development with smaller lot sizes and curvilinear and cul-de-sac road patterns, thereby developing less land.
 The conservation design pattern protects open-space lands, but limits pedestrian transportation options, road connectivity, and efficient traffic flow.
 The fused grid model combines the mixed-use and open-space land protection ideals of traditional neighborhood and conservation design, as well as their road patterns.
 The fused grid model is conducive to pedestrian transportation options, road connectivity, and efficient traffic flow, while concurrently protecting open-space lands.
-Figure 9-2. displays one example of fused grid design.
+Figure 2. displays one example of fused grid design.

-Figure 9-2: Fused Grid Design
+Figure 2: Fused Grid Design

-Plan Goal, Objective, and Policy Development and Integration
+9.3 - Plan Goal, Objective, and Policy Development and Integration

 Goals, objectives, and policies provide a comprehensive plan with its ultimate worth, ensuring achievement of the plan-s vision statement.
 Goals address major, essential issues and opportunities, and are ideas and values in the public interest that provide an end in which to direct the planning process.
 Objectives are more specific, providing detailed direction towards achievement of goals.
 Policies consist of rules or courses of action used to ensure plan implementation and accomplishment of goals and objectives.

-Figure 9-3 displays the process utilized to develop this Plan's goals, objectives, and policies.
-This process utilized input gathered from Town residents, elected officials, other interested parties, per the Citizen Participation Plan, in addition to the professional expertise of Rock County Planning and Development Agency.
+Figure 3 displays the process utilized to develop this Plan's goals, objectives, and policies.
+This process utilized input gathered from County residents, elected officials, other interested parties, per the Citizen Participation Plan, in addition to the professional expertise of Agency staff.'

-Figure 9-3: Goal, Objective, and Policy Development
+Figure 3: Goal, Objective, and Policy Development

 The goals, objectives, and policies stated in this Plan are consistent with goals, objectives, and policies stated in various other planning documents and regulatory measures at the Federal, State, County and Town level.
-This Plan's policy timelines vary, dependent on each individual policy.
-All policies in this Plan contain one of two timelines: